Pooret/squad-deberta-analysis/README.md

 ### Layer 7 - Head 5: Focused Contextual Attention

 In Layer 7, Head 5, the attention mechanism appears to be significantly more focused on key elements within the context and question.
-This head shows a strong concentration on the words "color," "is," and "red," which are crucial for understanding and answering the question "What is my favorite color?".
+This head shows a strong concentration on the words "color," "is," and "red," which it uses for understanding and answering the question "What is my favorite color?".
 The attention paid to these words suggests that the model is actively trying to align the question with the relevant portion of the context to generate an accurate response.

 <p align="center">
     <img src="models/experiment_1/attentions_vis/individual_heads/layer_7_head_5.png" alt="Layer 7 Head 5" width="400"/>